ocsc-datascience/hawaii-weather-analysis/README.md

 The exercise consists of two parts:

-1. A general analysis using SQLAlchemy's ORM cababilities to interface with an SQLite3 database.
+1. A Jupyter Notebook presenting a general analysis using SQLAlchemy's ORM cababilities to interface with an SQLite3 database.

 2. A Python/Flask App that provides an API to query temperature and precipitation data as measured in the State of Hawaii between January